 When one day I took my younger daughter along to find a “good place” to sketch, I told her to bring a book.
 At first, she was bored, but then she sat nicely reading her book and watching the people who passed by us.
 We chatted and laughed at some people who looked silly or did something awkward.
 We were sitting on a stone bench near Sterling Library at Yale Campus.
 The weather was fine that day.
 I decided to sketch the Harkness Hall because I wanted to learn again about drawing perspective.
 It’s been a while since I sketch or draw something in perspective.
 My skill kinda dull at the moment.
 By the way, I chose sepia colored pens to sketch because it reminds me of old photographs.
 I sure hope I will continue to sketch more and create another journal to share.

-My first thought when I entered this library was that this is Harry Potter’s library,although , it’s not.
+My first thought when I entered this library was that this could be Harry Potter’s library, or Dumbledore’s for that matter.
+But it’s not.
 This marvelous library is Andrew Dickson White Library at Cornell University.
 But by the time you see the pictures I took and post here, you will agree this library could be Harry Potter’s library (minus the flying books).
 A.D.
 White Library is a library within a library, it’s located inside Uris Library.
 My family and I were visiting Cornell and my friend, Danny and his wife, took us to see several point of interests around campus.
 Uris Library opened in 1891 and among the oldest and beautiful libraries of American colleges.
 William Henry Miller was the architect who designed the building.
 It is a magnificent building with a clock tower attached to it that becomes Cornell’s symbol.
 The McGraw Tower is another point of interest at Cornell that plays chimes concert daily.